Our Season of Creation

 and: Adam, Noah and the Snake-King

-My suggestion for self-governing, matrilineal communities was based on a pre-patriarchal model of society.
-I am aware that such a revolutionary change is improbable.
-However, I think it would be a waste of time to talk about reform without confronting the ideas that have made reform necessary.
+I based my suggestion for self-governing, matrilineal communities on a pre-patriarchal model of society.
+I am aware that revolutionary change is improbable.
+However, it is a waste of time to talk about reform without confronting the ideas that have made reform necessary.
 I will use the matrilineal model to identify the principles that lead to strong families and communities.
 I will also call into question the dogmas that obscure these principles.

 At about that time, Judah parted from his brothers and put in with a certain Adullamite named Hirah.